 Each user is identified by their email address and assigned a public/private key pair.
 The user’s public key is stored on the server and is accessible to other users.
 The private key however is stored only on the user’s devices.
 When a document or message is created, it is encrypted using a unique symmetric key.
 This symmetric key is then wrapped (encrypted) with the public key of each user that has access to the document.
 When a user accesses the document, the PreVeil software retrieves the encrypted document as well as the encrypted symmetric key.
 Their private key unwraps (decrypts) the document key, which is then used to decrypt the document itself.

-PreVeil’s Approval Groups™ distribute trust among a set of administrators so that no single person can compromise the entire enterprise.
-Privileged activities are enabled only after receiving cryptographic authorization from a pre-determined set of administrators.
-This way, if an end user loses all of their devices’ Approval Groups, the can restore their account and access all their data on a new device.
+With PreVeil’s Approval Groups™, trust is distributed among a set of individuals so that no single administrator can compromise the entire enterprise.
+Privileged activities requiring access to user keys, emails and files are enabled only after receiving cryptographic authorization from a pre-determined set of administrators.

 When an Approval Group is set, the designated users’ keys are cryptographically fragmented using the Shamir Secret Sharing technique.
 Each member of the Approval Group is only granted access to a key fragment encrypted under their public key.
 Individual admins never can access all of the key fragments by themselves and neither can the attacker.
 Only when the required number of approvals are granted, the user keys can be cryptographically reconstructed.